 - Monthly Majors Meetings (M3) Mandatory 40-min meeting the 1st Tuesday of every month, counts as 1 full service hour (sign in via clipboard, which will be passed around at the meeting.)
 Mandatory - Fix-It Saturday Saturday before Load-In.
-All majors are required to put in 2 hours of service on all Fix-It-Saturdays, without exception, to help with finishing the set before Load-In to the Allen complex.
-Mandatory (sign-up beforehand and sign in at the time of service with the Technical Director) - Load-In work crew facilitating move of set pieces from the 13th Street Building into the Allen Complex (sign-up beforehand and sign in at the time of service with the Technical Director) - STRIKE All majors are required to do at least one mainstage strike per academic semester, without exception, even if not directly working on a show.
+All majors are required to put in 2 hours of service on all Fix-It-Saturdays, without exception, to help with finishing the production elements before Load-In to the Allen complex.
+Mandatory (sign-up beforehand and sign in at the time of service with the Technical Director) - Load-In work crew facilitating move of set pieces from the 13th Street Building into the Allen Complex (sign-up beforehand and sign in at the time of service with the Technical Director) - STRIKE All majors are required to do all mainstage strikes, without exception, even if not directly working on a show.
 All cast/crew members of a production must strike the production on which they are working.
-Additionally, failing to participate in a strike will influence future casting/designing at Cleveland State.
+Additionally, failing to participate in a strike will influence future production opportunities at CSU (including casting).
 Exceptions can only be made through the Technical Director and Department Chair.
-Mandatory - Front of House Crew for CSU departmental shows and hosted events - Ushers - Production Crew positions (Students receiving THE 102 credit for a production, may NOT earn service hours for crew) - Run Crew - Spotlight Operators - Board Operators - Stage Manager - Assistant Stage Manager - Dresser/Wardrobe - Other positions as approved by Faculty/Staff - Shop Hours Scenic Studio and Costume Shop Hours of operation as posted - Recruitment As approved by the Department Chair - Acting as an official representative at High School or College career events - Conferences hours in service at an official CSU Theatre & Dance booth - Official (faculty/staff approved) poster/postcard local distribution sessions - Special Projects approved and supervised by department faculty/staff
+Mandatory - Front of House Crew for CSU departmental shows and hosted events - Ushers - Production Crew positions (Students receiving THE 102 credit for a production, may NOT earn service hours for crew) - Run Crew - Spotlight Operators - Board Operators - Stage Manager - Assistant Stage Manager - Dresser/Wardrobe - Other positions as approved by Faculty/Staff - Blackbox Guest and Workshop Productions (with faculty/staff approval) - Shop Hours Scenic Studio and Costume Shop Hours of operation as posted - Recruitment As approved by the Department Chair - Acting as an official representative at High School or College career events - Conferences hours in service at an official CSU Theatre & Dance booth - Official (faculty/staff approved) poster/postcard local distribution sessions - Special Projects approved and supervised by department faculty/staff